dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 ![Am I The Rock](/assets/img/rock-conciousness.png "Rock"){: .responsive-img}

-Is this void trying to consume me, or am I the void?

 One day, I found myself in utter darkness and silence.
 It was pitch black—darker than anything I had ever experienced.
 The closest comparison I can recall is when you shut your eyes tightly, but even then, your other senses still function, and your imagination fills in the blanks with a rough outline of your surroundings.

 But here—no sounds, no movement, no light.
 Just complete darkness and silence.

 I wondered: Where am I?
-Am I in open space?
+Am I in an open space?
 Inside a room?
 A pod?
 How big is this place?
 Did I go to bed last night?

 I don’t know.
 I can’t remember.

-I tried to move—my arms, legs, head—but nothing happened.
+I tried to move—my arms, legs, and head—but nothing happened.
 Or maybe something did...
 I just couldn’t tell.
 I don’t even know if I have those body parts anymore.

 I remember who I am—my home, family, life experiences—but the memory feels detached.
-It isn’t inside me.
-It’s a field—like water.
-I dip into it, but it isn’t mine.
-It feels external.
-Almost like I no longer want to carry it.

-I feel weightless, like a balloon drifting aimlessly through the sky.
+As if I don't want to carry it, or it may not want to reside within me.

 These memories—they don’t feel like mine.
 More like a shared pool I can access when needed.
 As if memory is a field, and I’m simply reaching into it.
 For a moment, I wondered: What if this is the true reality, and everything else I’ve known was just a manifestation?

+I feel weightless, like a balloon drifting aimlessly through the sky.

-Just like quantum mechanics suggests—everything is a wave.
+As quantum mechanics suggests—everything is a wave.
 Right now, I feel like I am the wave.

 Maybe what I once thought was “me” was just a collapsed version of this field:
 Me, plus memory, plus... something else.